 Once the petition has been processed, the student will receive emailed instructions on how to find their Andrew User ID and Student ID Number.

-Students can register using these 4 easy steps.
 VND students do not have specific start times and can register any time after 6 a.m. on the Friday of registration week.
-Here are some helpful registration tips:
+Below are the registration steps for VND students:

 - Look over the Schedule of Classes to find courses of interest.